ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 npm create tauri-app
 ```

-Once we have answered a couple questions it will tell us to open our code editor and run `npm run tauri dev`.
-The first time we run this Rust will need to compile some dependancies, but don't worry they are cached on subsequent runs.
+Once we have answered a couple questions, open your code editor and run `npm run tauri dev`.
+The first time this runs Rust will need to compile some dependancies, but don't worry they are cached on subsequent runs.

 # Project Structure

-This part won't show the Svelte specific parts as that won't be helpful if you aren't using Svelte.
-But every project will have this core structure:
+Every project will have this core structure, it doesn't include any framework specific files:

 ```
 package.json